TanyaTewari26/Netflix-Subscription-Forecasting--ARIMA/README.md

 Based on the plots, we find that p=1 and q=1.
 The ACF plot cuts off at lag 1, indicating q=1, and the PACF plot also cuts off at lag 1, indicating p=1.
 As there is a linear trend in the subscription growth rate, we can set the value of d as 1 to remove the linear trend, making the time series stationary.

+### Fitting ARIMA models
+Once we’ve determined the optimal (p, d, q) parameters, fit your ARIMA model to the training set using statistical software or programming languages like Python or R. While fitting the model, pay close attention to its residuals, as they provide crucial information about the model’s performance.
+Ideally, the residuals should be white noise, indicating that the model has captured the underlying structure of the data.

-And implement the ARIMA model in our dataset-
+And now we implement the ARIMA model in our dataset-

 Visualizing the results of Netflix Subscriptions Forecasting for the next five quarters: